 Removing the “mis” from misinformation

-The Coyote~Wolf~Bear Education Initiative is a partnership that includes three organizations, Lesley Sampson of Coyote Watch Canada (coyotes), Hannah Barron of Earthroots/Wolves Ontario (wolves) and Mike McIntosh of Bear With Us Inc. (bears).
-Each have a shared vision of bringing wildlife coexistence strategies to communities across Ontario.
+The Coyote~Wolf~Bear Education Initiative involves three organizations, Lesley Sampson of Coyote Watch Canada (coyotes), Hannah Barron of Earthroots/Wolves Ontario (wolves) and Mike McIntosh of Bear With Us Inc. (bears).

 To encourage coexistence, we are committed to providing the public, elected municipal leaders and other community stakeholders with effective tools to navigate the science behind wildlife biology in real-world scenarios.
 We can provide accurate information about behaviour, risk management and non-lethal conflict solutions that support people, coyotes, wolves and bears inhabiting a shared landscape.